pomerium/pomerium/docs/guides/istio.md

       rules:
       - when:
         - key: request.auth.claims[aud]
-          values: ["hello.localhost.pomerium.io"] # This should match the value of spec.host in the services Ingress
+          values: ["hello.localhost.pomerium.io"] # This should match the value of spec.host in the service's Ingress
     ```

     This file defines two Custom Resources.
 The first is a `RequestAuthentication`, and it specifies: